 TSI Data Plots (Updated Daily)

 Plots of the spaceborne TSI record and other TSI science nuggets are updated monthly here.

 Historical TSI Reconstruction

 This historical reconstruction of TSI is a model that needs to be credited to other researchers as it has limited direct contributions from SORCE measurements.
 These estimated solar irradiances for the last 400 years are based on an historical TSI reconstruction by N. Krivova et al. (see references below), which is used in the IPCC AR5 Working Group I’s Assessment Report.
-The values from their SATIRE model have been offset a small amount (-0.30 W/m2) to match the latest SORCE/TIM measurements during years of overlap and then extended using SORCE/TIM annual averages from 2003 onward.
-The historical reconstruction provided here was computed using TIM V.15 data in February 2014, and is updated annually as new TIM data are available or as improved historical reconstructions are created.
+The values from this group’s SATIRE model have been offset a small amount (-0.30 W/m2) for agreement with SORCE/TIM values and replaced by SORCE/TIM annual averages from 2003 onward.
+The historical reconstruction provided here was computed using TIM V.15 data in February 2014.
+It is updated annually as new TIM data are available or as improved historical reconstructions are created.